mongodb/docs/source/includes/admonitions/warning/rotate-keys-with-aes256-gcm.rst

-.. admonition:: Rotate Master Key after Restoring Snapshots Encrypted with AES256-GCM
+.. important:: Rotate Master Key after Restoring Snapshots Encrypted with AES256-GCM
-   :class: warning

    If you restore an
    :doc:`encrypted snapshot </tutorial/encrypt-snapshots>` that |mms|